 The minor in Women's, Gender, and Sexuality Studies requires a minimum of five courses, with at least 2 300- or 400-level courses.
-Only courses in which students earn a C or higher may be applied towards the minor.

-At least one introductory course in gender studies and feminism in the U.S. Select from:
+1) At least one introductory course in gender studies and feminism in the U.S. Select from:

-WGSS 101: Introduction to Women's, Gender, and Sexuality Studies (CSI, U)

-History 244: History of American Feminisms (CHC, U)
+WGSS 101: Introduction to Women's, Gender, and Sexuality Studies (CSI, U) History 244: History of American Feminisms (CHC, U) Philosophy 230: Philosophy of Feminism (AV, U)

-Philosophy 230: Philosophy of Feminism (AV, U)
+Philosophy 250: Philosophy of Femilism (AV, U)